Xuanphu108/math-expression-recognition/README.md

 > Details
  * Train starting with lr of 0.1 and halve when metric doesn't improve for a total of 12 epochs
  * Images are resized to ~200x50
+ * Each row of the feature map is encoded with rnn then attention is computed

  ### Training an End-to-End System for Handwritten Mathematical Expression Recognition by Generated Patterns